mark-torres10/personal_website/_posts/machine_learning/2023-12-21-notes-linear-regression.markdown

 A consequence of there being a unique solution to the linear regression problem is that each parameter coefficient can be independently estimated.

-To better understand this, let's imagine a case where the parameter coefficients aren't independent.
+To better understand this, let's imagine a case where the parameter coefficients aren't independent Conceptually, if two features are highly correlated, then this means that it will be hard to determine a unique parameter coefficient for each feature.

 Let's take the example of predicting home prices.
 If we have two features, `num_rooms` and `num_bedrooms`, these are likely highly correlated and so will make the resulting input $$X$$ matrix more likely to be ill-conditioned or singular.

-#### No linear dependence across features

-An invertible matrix...
+Conceptually, if you know what `num_rooms` already is, then knowing `num_bedrooms` likely doesn't tell you any new information that would help you predict home price, because the value of `num_bedrooms` is already highly correlated to `num_rooms`, thereby rendering it redundant.

 ## Summary